bluvvis/haiid-digit-recognizer/docs/HAIID_principles.md

 ## Error Handling (lab9)
 Image loading error handling.

-## User Control
-The user sees the predicted figure and can reject it by entering the correct answer.
-This gives him control over the model.

 ## Feedback Loop
 The user's response is saved in `data/feedback_log.csv'.
 This can be used later to retrain the model.